 In new polling results, released today, the strength of public feeling on this issue is abundantly clear.
 8 out of 10 British people (81%) think that animal welfare laws should be maintained or strengthened post-Brexit, while only 2% feel it might be acceptable to have weaker animal protections.
 This result was consistent across all the main political parties (86% of Conservative voters, 84% of Labour voters and 82% of Lib Dem voters).
 Almost 7 out of 10 (68%) want legal requirements to ensure that animal welfare is protected, to the greatest extent possible, when new laws and policies are made.
 Shockingly, less than a third (31%) of the public are confident that the UK Government will live up to its promises of being a world leader on animal welfare.These figures issue a stark warning to government that it risks public outcry if it does not bring forward strong legislation to replicate animal protections post Brexit, and soon.
 The 36 NGOs backing the #BetterDealForAnimals campaign are calling on government to:

 To demonstrate the political, as well as public, momentum behind this campaign, the coalition is hosting a reception in Parliament on 26 February with a truly cross-party line-up of sponsors comprising Nic Dakin (Lab), Zac Goldsmith (Con), Tim Farron (Lib) and Deidre Brock (SNP).
-Sue Hayman, Shadow Secretary of State for Environment, Food and Rural Affairs, will address the reception, echoing the coalition’s calls for government to put its promises into practice.
+Secretary of State Michael Gove, and Shadow Secretary of State Sue Hayman, will both address the reception.

 Time is running out to ensure animals don’t become victims of Brexit.
 Join us in speaking out for animals, who cannot speak for themselves – contact your MP today and ask them to support a #BetterDealForAnimals: https://www.wcl.org.uk/better-deal-for-animals.asp